kubernetes-retired/service-catalog/docs/v1/use-cases.md

   from my local environment without needing to establish a formal business relationship with each service provider.

+## Searching and Browsing Services:
+    1. As a consumer, I'm able to search my catalog for services by attributes such as category
+    2. As a consumer, I'm able to see metadata about a service prior to creation which allows me to see if this service fits my need
+    3. As a consumer, I'm able to see all the required and optional parameters the service takes in order to create it
+    4. As a consumer, when listing services I see a union of the catalogs from all brokers that are registered.
+However, if I want to restrict the list to a specific broker I can pass that in as a flag.

 * How are Services identified: name, service name/id, plan name/id?
 * Who can see which Services?
 (TODO: Include scope?
 Global/Namespaced)